PixelGuys/Cubyz/CONTRIBUTING.md

 This needs to be true even for error paths such as introduced by `try`.
 Usually you should be fine by using `defer` and `errdefer`.
 There is also leak-checking in debug mode, so make sure you test your feature in debug mode to check for leaks.

+## Keep it simple

+Often the simplest code is easier to read, easier to maintain and more efficient too.
+- Don't add generic interfaces for things that don't need them (now). (unless you are certain that you will need them of course)
+- Use syntax sugar of the language where applicable (like `catch`, `orelse`, `for`, `.{}`, `&.{}`, `inline` case, decl literals)
+- If you use the same segment of code multiple times, then it's time to make a helper function
+- If a thing already exists in the code base or the standard library, then use it.
+Noteworthy namespaces are `std.mem`, `std.meta`, `std.math`, `main.utils`.

 ## Follow the style guide

 Most of the syntax is handled by a modified version of zig fmt and checked by the CI (see the formatting section above).

-Other than there is not much more to it:
+There are a few more things not covered by the formatter:
-- Use camelCase for variables, constants and functions, CapitalCamelCase for types
+- **Naming conventions:** camelCase for variables, constants and functions; CapitalCamelCase for types
-- There is no line limit (I hate seeing code that gets wrapped over by 1 word, because of an arbitrary line limit), but of course try to be reasonable.
+- **Line limit:** There is no line limit (I hate seeing code that gets wrapped over by 1 word, because of an arbitrary line limit), but of course try to be reasonable.
 If you need 200 characters, then you should probably consider splitting it or adding some well-named helper variables.
-- Don't write comments, unless there is something really non-obvious going on.
+- **Comments:** Don't write comments, unless there is something non-obvious going on that needs to be explained.<br>
-- But in either case it's better to write readable code with descriptive names, instead of writing long comments, since comments will naturally degrade over time as the surrounding code changes.
+  But in either case it's better to write readable code with descriptive names, instead of writing long comments, since comments will naturally degrade over time as the surrounding code changes.
+- **Imports:** Import aliasing is nice (if only ZLS would support it).
+But please don't import/alias functions.
+If I see a function then knowing where it's from adds some more context.
+And if there are no aliases then I can assume that a bare function name is defined locally.
+- **Files as Structs:** Don't use files as struct unless you have a good reason for it.
+I've tried it a few times, but generally I don't think it really adds much and in larger files it can be rather confusing.
+- **File/Directory organization:** Generally try to split things off that are unrelated, and keep things together that are directly interacting with each other.
+In my opinion the sweet spot for file size is (very roughly) 1000 lines.<br>
+  Instances of a generic interfaces (e.g. GuiWindow, *Generator, Command) should be put into separate files in one directory, since they usually don't have anything in common other than their interface.
+- **Order of Declarations:** Generally I prefer seeing things (helper functions and variables) declared before they are used, as is required in languages like C and C++.
+However I don't really have a strong opinion on this.
+  What matters most in my opinion is that related things are close together (e.g. init next to deinit, serialize next to deserialize, helper functions next to where they are used).

 # Don't put multiple changes into one pull request